William Wynter: Wynter's fleet enters the Firth of Forth

 On 24 January 1560, Wynter allowed the Scottish Snawdoun Herald John Patterson with the trumpet messenger James Drummond aboard the Lyon, who demanded to know his business in Scottish waters.
 As instructed, Wynter told Snawdoun he had been bound for Berwick, and came into the Forth expecting "friendly entertainment" as the nations were at peace.
 As the French forts had fired on him, and he had heard of the political situation in Scotland, he had taken it upon himself to aid the Lords of the Congregation against the "wicked practices of the French," and so Elizabeth I of England knew nothing of it.
 Patterson and Drummond visited the English fleet four times.

-Wynter's actions and speech to the herald were reported to the Privy Council of England.
-To maintain the pretence he was instructed not to bring any ships he captured to England, but berth them in the friendly harbours of Dundee and St Andrews which were in Protestant hands.
+Wynter's actions and speech to the Herald were reported to the Privy Council of England.
+To maintain the pretence he was instructed not to bring any ships he captured to England, but to berth them in the friendly harbours of Dundee and St Andrews which were in Protestant hands.
 As late as 16 February 1560, Norfolk sent the Chester Herald, William Flower, to Mary of Guise who declared the English fleet had arrived in the Firth by accident.
 She claimed that the Lords of the Congregation had revealed advance knowledge of Wynter's mission and were in communication with him.
 Flower replied that he had no knowledge of ships or letters.
 While this ineffectual diplomacy continued, the Lords of the Congregation concluded the Treaty of Berwick with Norfolk, which set conditions for English intervention.
 Some of the sons of the leading Protestants were given up as hostages to guarantee the treaty, and these boys were delivered to Wynter.

+De Seure's complaint

+The French ambassador in London, Michel de Seure, made complaints about Wynter's activity against French shipping.
+De Seure wrote of attacks on three ships of Mary of Guise, one carrying artillery to St Andrews, and two smaller boats guarding the Forth captained by Frenchmen.
+Wynter's Lyon had captured a Breton ship, the Marie Babuilduc which had carried a cargo of grain belonging to the King of France, and this was used as transport by Wynter.
+De Seure wrote to French diplomats in March, describing Elizabeth's pretence that Wynter would be punished.